UK-Pendyala/nasa-dashbaord/README.md

 ### Pagination (Server-Side)
 Implement page/limit query parameters in the backend and wire them to UI controls (e.g., MUI `TablePagination`).
 **Benefits:** Lower payload sizes, faster initial paint, smoother navigation through large datasets.
-**Notes:** Keep sort and filters in the querystring; preserve selection and scroll position across pages.

 ### Search Bar for NEO Rows
-Add a debounced client-side filter by name and columns; for very large datasets, add a server-side `q` parameter for full-text search.
+Add a client-side search filter by name and columns or ranges; for very large datasets, add a server-side `q` parameter for full-text search.
-**Benefits:** Quick narrowing of results without extra clicks.
-**Notes:** Keep filter state in the URL for shareable searches.
+**Benefits:** Enables easy identification of rows based on specific needs or defined ranges.

 ### Units Toggle (Metric ↔︎ Imperial)
 Introduce a global toggle to convert and display values (meters ↔︎ feet, km ↔︎ miles, km/s ↔︎ mi/s).
 **Current State:** The app **only supports metric units**.
-**Notes:** Centralize conversions in a utility to avoid drift; consider user preference persistence (localStorage).
+**Benefits:** People who understand only imperial system can also consume and understand this data

 ### CI/CD Pipeline with Tests
 Add GitHub Actions (or similar) with separate jobs for:
-- **Type Check & Lint:** TypeScript + ESLint.
+- **Type Check & Lint:** Use TypeScript and ESLint to ensure code quality and consistency.
+- **Tests:**
+  1. **Playwright Tests:** Perform end-to-end testing to simulate real user interactions in a browser and verify application behavior.
-- **Unit Tests:** Jest + React Testing Library (frontend) or Playwright, Jest (backend utils).
+  2. **Unit Tests:** Ensure individual functions and components work as expected using Jest and React Testing Library.

 ### AI-Powered Data Analytics Chatbot
 Enable natural-language querying of NEO data through a chat interface.